UBC-STAT-IT/Documentation-Public/StatOffice/RequestTrackerStarterGuide.md

 <img width="587" height="244" alt="image" src="https://github.com/user-attachments/assets/00e859f5-250d-4306-9ed7-947ea0eff616" />

+Choose the name of the queue you would like to check from the dropdown menu.

 Go to the bar graph for your account and click the coloured bar above your account.

 <img width="638" height="460" alt="image" src="https://github.com/user-attachments/assets/0d6e9370-c493-4c5b-9db6-beb265bac4ee" />